-- Let the indoor units run in fan only operation for about half a day in order to dry the interior of the units. - Clean air filters and casings of indoor units (see "10.2.1 To clean the air filter" [▶ 32] and To clean the air outlet and outside panels). - Remove the batteries from the user interface (if applicable).
+- Let the indoor units run in fan only operation for about half a day in order to dry the interior of the units. - Clean air filters and casings of indoor units (see "10.2 Cleaning the unit exterior and air filter" [> 31]). - Turn off the power.
+The user interface display disappears.
+When the main power is turned on, the air conditioner will use some power, even if it is not operating. - Remove the batteries from the user interface (if applicable).